alvaromaoc/alvaromaoc.github.io/index.md

-# Welcome to `alvaromaoc` github profile
 ## Projects
-These are the projects in which `alvaromaoc` is involved in.
+These are the projects in which `alvaromaoc`'s is involved in.
 - [Ratio Debate Application](ratiodebate.com)